 In 2018, Arrabawn also finalised two other key projects – a new logistics centre at its Kilconnell, Co.
 Galway site and the development of a new agri store in Athenry.

-With regard to Milk Price, the Milestone, Thurles dairy farmer, who is in his first year as chairman, said that Arrabawn was very much dependent on a strong butter market, which helped compensate for the very low Skimmed Milk Powder (SMP) returns.
+With regard to Milk Price, Mr. Carr, said that Arrabawn was very much dependent on a strong butter market, which helped compensate for the very low Skimmed Milk Powder (SMP) returns.
 “One of the drivers in our decision to increase casein output is that it typically gives a better return than SMP.
 A key focus during last year and again for this year will be to develop markets for the planned increased casein output which will come on line in 2020.”